mui/base-ui/docs/data/base/components/tooltip/tooltip.md

 - `--anchor-width`: Specifies the width of the anchor element.
 You can use this to match the width of the tooltip with its anchor.
 - `--anchor-height`: Specifies the height of the anchor element.
 You can use this to match the height of the tooltip with its anchor.
-- `--available-width`: Specifies the available width of the tooltip element before it overflows the viewport.
+- `--available-width`: Specifies the available width of the popup element before it overflows the viewport.
-- `--available-height`: Specifies the available height of the tooltip element before it overflows the viewport.
+- `--available-height`: Specifies the available height of the popup element before it overflows the viewport.
-- `--transform-origin`: Specifies the origin of the floating element that represents the point of the anchor element's center.
+- `--transform-origin`: Specifies the origin of the popup element that represents the point of the anchor element's center.
 When animating scale, this allows it to correctly emanate from the center of the anchor.

 ```jsx
 <Tooltip.Popup